-1. The teacher candidate should contact the course instructor to discuss the concern.
+- 1. The teacher candidate should contact the course instructor to discuss the concern.
 Depending on the situation, the instructor will determine if the matter should be addressed by the teacher candidate independently with the cooperating teacher or whether the course instructor should talk with the cooperating teacher and/or the cooperating teacher and teacher candidate together.
-The course instructor may also opt to discuss this matter with Mrs. Amanda Darden, Director of the Center of Excellence, Academic Advising and Student Services, Mrs. Betsey Costner, Clinical Placements or the program coordinator.

-2. If step one is followed and no resolution ensues, then the instructor should bring the matter to Mrs. Amanda Darden, Mrs. Betsey Costner, or the program coordinator to discuss the next steps.
+The course instructor may also opt to discuss this matter with the Director of Clinical Placements and Educator Licensure. - 2.
+If step one is followed and no resolution ensues, then the instructor should bring the matter to the Director of Clinical Placements and Educator Licensure or the program coordinator to discuss the next steps.

-3. Mrs. Darden or Mrs. Costner will contact the appropriate administrator at the cooperating teacher's school, as applicable to the situation.
+3. The Director of Clinical Placements and Educator Licensure will contact the appropriate administrator at the cooperating teacher's school, as applicable to the situation.